 I just went freelance.

 Looking for a happy graphic designer?
 I’d LOVE to hear about your project!
-Catch my contact page right here & send your details.
-I have a very small, succinct portfolio here, which is serving as a placeholder while I set up my studio – hurray!
+Contact me & send your details.
+Here’s a link to my official portfolio, hurray!

 Cheers to independence!

 During what I like to call the “dog days of winter,” along with my entire family visiting Blaise & me in Colorado, these words are ringing so true this month!
 I wish I could send you to the original artist, but all I can find is this…